-After being vaccinated against COVID-19, many people have reported unusual symptoms like swollen lymph nodes, “COVID arm” and blood clots.
-Understandably, these symptoms can be quite startling and concerning since many of us have never experienced them before.
-Some of the side effects reported are believed to be associated with your body’s immune response to the vaccine.
+After being vaccinated against COVID-19, many people reported symptoms like swollen lymph nodes, “COVID arm” and blood clots.
+These reactions can be concerning, as many of us have never experienced them before.
+Some of the side effects reported appear to be associated with your body’s immune response to the vaccine.
 But what about the reports of altered menstrual cycles after vaccination?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The evidence that COVID-19 vaccines can have a direct effect on menstrual cycles is still evolving.
 That said, several studies have shown an association between the vaccines and menstrual changes.
 Experts suggest that those changes are also likely due to your body’s immune response, and aren’t a cause for concern.